moxemus/PHP-WebSocket-chat/README.md

 # PHP-WebSocket-chat
 This is OOP implementation of WebSocket chat made in PHP with [`Workerman`](https://github.com/walkor/Workerman).
-Chat has a simple frontend made in JS + HTML + CSS that can be improved in the future.
+Chat has a simple frontend made in JS + HTML + CSS and can be improved in the future.
-All settings are configured to local launch.
-Chat support public messages, notifications about user activity, XSS defence and can reconnect itself if the connection is lost.
+All settings are configured for local launch.
+Chat support public messages, notifications about user activity, XSS defence and can reconnect itself if the connection was lost.

 ## Usage